 - Expand Staff Capacity: Hosting an NUPIP Fellow offers an opportunity to expand organizational capacity with a limited financial investment and without a long-term commitment.
 NUPIP is a great way to fill grant-funded or term-limited positions, or to increase short-term staffing while building long-term funding streams.

-- Access Skilled Applicants: NUPIP Fellows are drawn from a competitive pool of outstanding recent graduates committed to public interest work.
-Organizations access an exceptional candidate pool with: strong technical skills; training in writing, analysis, and research; communication and teamwork skills; creativity, initiative, and problem-solving skills; a responsible work ethic; and an ability to prioritize and meet deadlines.
+- Access Skilled Applicants: NUPIP Fellows are drawn from a competitive pool of bright, motivated recent graduates committed to public interest work.
+Organizations access outstanding candidates with: strong communication and interpersonal skills; technical proficiency; training in writing, research, and analysis; organizational, leadership, and problem-solving skills; and an ability to take initiative and produce results.

 - Join the NUPIP Network: Partner with Northwestern University and gain access to resources offered by the University and the NUPIP program, as well as ongoing support and consultation for Fellows, supervisors, and host organizations throughout the Fellowship year.
-Plus join a network of dozens of Chicago-area nonprofits and civic organizations, and a community of Fellows, alumni, supervisors, and mentors affiliated with PIP programs at NU, Princeton, and the University of Chicago.
+Plus join a network of dozens of Chicago-area nonprofits and civic organizations, and a community of supervisors, mentors, faculty, and alumni affiliated with Northwestern and other universities.

 - Develop Future Leadership & Strengthen the Nonprofit Community: NUPIP offers partner organizations the chance to introduce talented newcomers to the nonprofit community and foster a lifelong commitment to positive social change.
 Additionally, professional development seminars and mentorship from experienced alumni provide Fellows with valuable skills that they can contribute back to their host organizations.